larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 -   Loop Delete (Deactivates loop)
 -
 - Known bug with all midi devices:
--  Each slide/knob needs to be moved on Mixxx startup to match levels with the Mixxx UI
+-  Each slide / knob needs to be moved on Mixxx startup to match levels with the Mixxx UI

 https://user-images.githubusercontent.com/33409134/206051970-442262ff-fbdc-4e64-b608-6db78af59a30.mp4